Our Work

 Who We Serve

-Romans 1:16 proclaims, “For I am not ashamed of the gospel, because it is the power of God that brings salvation to everyone who believes: first to the Jew, then to the Gentile.”
+Romans 1:16 proclaims, “For I am not ashamed of the Gospel, because it is the power of God that brings salvation to everyone who believes: first to the Jew, then to the Gentile.”
 The Jewish people are a priority for the Gospel message.
-In fact, even though the Apostle Paul was called to reach the Gentiles, he consistently and systematically went to the Jewish people first in every area he journeyed.
+In fact, although the Apostle Paul was called to reach the Gentiles, he consistently and systematically went to the Jewish people first in every area he journeyed.

-This blueprint for the Good News should continue until the Lord returns.
+This blueprint for sharing the Good News should persist until the Lord returns.

-The Orthodox Jewish community is one of the most unreached people groups, with believers far less than 1%.
-There are multiple reasons for this, but the message of Jesus’ love requires deep sensitivity, respect, and patience.
+The Orthodox Jewish community remains one of the most unreached people groups, with fewer than one percent identifying as believers in Jesus.
+There are many reasons for this, but sharing the message of Jesus’ love requires deep sensitivity, respect, and patience.

-Messiah’s Shofar is called to bring the Truth of Messiah Yeshua (Jesus) into these communities, emphasizing His message and life are compatible with Jewish faith and customs.
-Our heart’s plea is to build genuine relationships, demonstrate Messiah’s love through actions, and share how Jesus fulfills the Hebrew Scriptures.
+Messiah’s Shofar is called to bring the truth of Messiah Yeshua (Jesus) into these communities and to Jewish people of all sects, emphasizing how His life and message are compatible with Jewish faith and customs.
+Our desire is to build genuine relationships, demonstrate Messiah’s love through action, and share how Jesus fulfills the Hebrew Scriptures.

 Ways We Serve